18 horse-related superstitions that people swear by - Horse & Hound

 11. …Although others believe it should always be an even number of plaits, including the forelock, to avoid bad luck.

-12. A white horse appearing in a dream for three successive nights means an elderly person will die…
+12. A light grey horse appearing in a dream for three successive nights means an elderly person will die…

-13. …Unless they’re three white colts, in which case a young person will die.
+13. …Unless they’re three light grey colts, in which case a young person will die.

 14. A horse found in its field all sweaty with a tangled and twisted mane and tail has spent the night being ridden by pixies.